What is decision fatigue and why is it bad?

 - Should I do some workouts before going to the office?

 - Should I take a bike or the bus?

 - Coffee or tea?

-Life seems like a never-ending series of small decisions but most of us don't notice the effect that those decisions have on the really important decisions.
-As soon as you are in the office, decision making continues:
+Life seems like a never-ending series of small decisions but most of us don't notice the effect that those decisions have on really important decisions.
+As soon as you are in the office, decision-making continues:

 - Where should that document go?